syncfusion-content/javascript-docs/js/Tooltip/Getting-Started.md

 ## Tooltip Appearance

-You can configure the apperance of the Tooltip with the title, close button and callout as your application requires.
+You can configure the appearance of the Tooltip with the title, close button and callout as your application requires.

 {% highlight html %}